Does Avalon provide transportation?

 No, but there is a dress code.
 Students are required to wear dress shirts, dress pants with belt, dress shoes, and a tie.
 High school students must wear a sport coat.
 We believe that school is the training ground for professional life and students should dress accordingly.

 Avalon is a new school; how is it funded?

 The Avalon School is an independent school, hence it does not receive fiscal support from any federal, state, county or local government.
 However, we have received substantial contributions and pledges from a number of generous people, and we are actively seeking support from foundations and corporations.
 In addition, we rely on the generosity of people who believe that additional schools are needed in Montgomery County that offer a challenging liberal arts education in a masculine setting.
-If you or someone you know can help, please contact school president, Richard McPherson, or our director of development, Ellen Clifford.
+If you or someone you know can help, please contact school President, Richard McPherson, or our Director of Advancement, Charmie Vince.

 What is the average class size?

 As a general rule, class size does not exceed 18 students.
 We prefer that the Lower School (grades K-5) be capped at 15 students per class.

 Learning differences are handled on a case-by-case basis in consultation with the parents and any educational consultants with whom they are working.
 Small class size allows for greater individual attention.
 Teachers are available after school each day for extra help.
 Extra time may be granted on tests.
 If appropriate, a course may be substituted by a study hall or supplemental work with a tutor.
 Faculty meetings and workshops also address these issues.

 Blazer or sport-coat (for upper school students), dress shirt, appropriate pants, belt, dress shoes (no sports shoes with the exception those that are all black), and a neck tie.
 Identification on blue blazers is helpful.
 You should be well-groomed.
 After the Founders’ Feast in April, the blazer will not be required.